 The Black Crowes have announced a thirtieth anniversary tour this Summer.
-Chris, the older singing Robinson, leaves us with this observation:”Our regional identities are being stripped away by technology.
+Chris, the older singing Robinson, leaves us in this classic rock interview with this observation:”Our regional identities are being stripped away by technology.
 That is horrible.
 I did get to grow up in the (American) South.
 In Atlanta Georgia you were twenty minutes away from the best bluegrass music in the world, or the best blues you’d ever heard.
 Same music, just different neighborhoods.
 You know?” -Redbeard